Efficiently Seeking Flat Minima for Better Generalization in Fine-Tuning Large Language Models and Beyond: Experiments and Discussions

 \subsection{Experiments on Large Language Models}

-\textbf{Few-shot with RoBERTa-large.} We first consider few-shot learning with EFlat-LoRA, aiming to fine-tune a language model using limited training data.
+\textbf{Few-shot with RoBERTa-large.} We first consider few-shot learning with EFMLoRA.
 Following the setup of \cite{li2024implicit}, we adopt RoBERTa-large—a 355M-parameter language model—as the backbone.
-The results of the proposed EFlat-LoRA on RoBERTa-large are summarized in Table \ref{fs_roberta}.
-The results show that Flat-LoRA outperforms all other methods with the highest average score (83.1), particularly excelling on SST-2, SNLI, and MNLI.
-EFlat-LoRA follows closely with an average score of 82.3.
+The results in Table \ref{fs_roberta} show that FMLoRA outperforms all other methods with the highest average score (83.1), particularly excelling on SST-2, SNLI, and MNLI.
+EFMLoRA follows closely with an average score of 82.3.
 It consistently surpasses baseline LoRA ($+2.3$), LoRA-SAM ($+1.0$), and both BAR variants.
 These results highlight its superior generalization ability under distribution shift and limited supervision.
-We conjecture that the performance gap between SAM and EFlat-LoRA comes from EFlat-LoRA eliminating the mutual interference between perturbations in the two low-rank subspaces.
+We conjecture that the performance gap between SAM and EFMLoRA comes from EFMLoRA eliminating the mutual interference between perturbations in the two low-rank subspaces.

-\textbf{Fine-tuning with RoBERTa-large.} We apply EFlat-LoRA to finetune RoBERTa-large.
-Our implementation is inspired from \cite{hu2022lora}.
-The hyperparameters are chosen the same as provided in its GitHub repository.
-We report results on the development set, as done in previous work \cite{hu2022lora}, since the test set is not publicly available.
-The results can be found in Table \ref{tab.lora-roberta-ft-full}. we observe that EFlat-LoRA achieves the highest scores on all datasets, and achieves the highest accuracy on average over these datasets.
-Specifically, on average over these datasets, EFlat-LoRA surpasses standard LoRA with a margin of $1.0$.
-Additionally, EFlat-LoRA even achieve higher than full fine-tuning on some datasets.
+\textbf{Fine-tuning with RoBERTa-large.} We apply EFMLoRA to finetune RoBERTa-large.
+Our implementation follows \cite{hu2022lora}, using the same hyperparameters as those in its GitHub repository.
+The results can be found in Table \ref{tab.lora-roberta-ft-full}. we observe that EFMLoRA achieves the highest scores on all datasets, and achieves the highest accuracy on average over these datasets.
+Specifically, on average over these datasets, EFMLoRA surpasses standard LoRA with a margin of $1.0$.
+Additionally, EFMLoRA even achieve better performance than full fine-tuning on some datasets.
 This superior performance may be attributed to overfitting in full fine-tuning, where optimizing all model parameters can lead to overfitting on the training data, thus reducing the model’s generalization to the test set.
 This effect is particularly pronounced on small datasets, such as MRPC, which contains only 3.7k training data.